KivalEvan/AdventOfCode/README.md

 No parallelism or concurrency will be done, IO is not included in measuring performance, having to deal with `\r` is pain and should be separated.

+To make challenges for myself, I can only use standard library provided by the language/compiler.

 ## Input & Answers

 The input is not included in the repository.
 You should use `fetchInput.ts` to fetch the input from source, it will be saved as `input.txt` in respective `year/day` folder.
 Grab cookie when logged in AoC through developer tool and paste it in `.env`.